najeebkhans/AI/README.md

 -  imagine forest in the style of watercolor painting --style raw .
 -  imagine forest in the style of watercolor painting , with a bird's eye view.
 -  imagine a forest in the style of watercolor painting , with a bird's eye view and soft morning light.
+-  imagine a woman with light coming from the right side .
+-  imagine a woman with dramatic shadows .
+-  imagine landscape in bright sunlight .
+-   imagine building with long shadows from the setting sun .
+-   imagine building using balance and symmetry .
+-   imagine garden with a vibrant flower as the focal point to direct the viewer’s gaze .
+-   Create a series of 5 artworks in the style of anime portraits focusing on color schemes , composition, and thematic elements.
+-   imagine anime portraits including elements like cartoonish backgrounds and red color palettes .
+-   Create a geometric pattern for fashion fabric .